Being a Stay-at-home Mom is a full-time job. And one of the hardest too!

 - Volunteer: Newsletter Design Coordinator -Responsible for coordinating, designing, and rebranding the quarterly High School Newsletter.
 Under my leadership, we made it thematic and introduced game-based interactions.
 The readership increased by more than 500%.

-You will be surprised how baby steps add up.
+You will be surprised by how baby steps add up.